influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ## Advanced template variable usage

 ### Filtering template variables with other template variables
-[Custom meta query template variables](#custom-meta-query) allow you to filter the array of potential variable values using other existing template Variables.
+[Custom meta query template variables](#custom-meta-query) allow you to filter the array of potential variable values using other existing template variables.

-For example, lets say you want to list all the field keys associated with a measurement, but want to be able to change the measurement:
+For example, let's say you want to list all the field keys associated with a measurement, but want to be able to change the measurement:

 1. Create a template variable named `:measurementVar:` _(the name "measurement" is [reserved]( #reserved-variable-names))_ that uses the [Measurements](#measurements) variable type to pull in all measurements from the `telegraf` database.